Costa Rica is not on the FATF List of Countries that have been identified as having strategic AML deficiencies

-Transnational criminal organizations employ Costa Rica as a base for financial crimes due to enforcement challenges and its location on a key transit route for narcotics trafficking.
-Costa Rica improved its legal framework for supervision and enforcement and is steadily advancing implementation of new legislation and money laundering prevention mechanisms.
-Gaps remain, however, and additional resources for key units, stand-alone asset forfeiture legislation, and enhanced penalties for financial crimes could mitigate current challenges.
+Transnational criminal organizations leverage Costa Rica as a base for financial crimes due to enforcement challenges, resource limitations, and its geographic location on a key transit route for narcotics and illicit goods.
+Costa Rica has sustained improvement of its supervision framework and approved legislation to strengthen enforcement capacity and money laundering prevention mechanisms.
+Gaps remain, however, and additional funding for key units, improved asset forfeiture provisions, and swifter procedures for records and information sharing could mitigate current challenges.

 There are no international sanctions currently in force against this country.

 World Governance Indicator – Control of Corruption 71

 Prior to the global economic crisis, Costa Rica enjoyed stable economic growth.
 The economy contracted in 2009 but resumed growth at about 4% per year in 2010-15.
 While traditional agricultural exports of bananas, coffee, sugar, and beef are still the backbone of commodity export trade, a variety of industrial and specialized agricultural products have broadened export trade in recent years.
 High value-added goods and services, including medical devices, have further bolstered exports.
 Tourism continues to bring in foreign exchange, as Costa Rica's impressive biodiversity makes it a key destination for ecotourism.